Why does Browse Abandonment happen?

 Myths about Browse Abandonment

-Some retailers to think that the tactic annoys and alienates customers.
+Some retailers think that the tactic annoys and alienates customers.
 Research lays waste to that myth.
-Targeted remarketing emails which highlight products relevant to the consumer drive sales and increase brand loyalty.
+Targeted browse abandonment emails which highlight products relevant to the consumer drive sales and increase brand loyalty.

 Retailers that focus on relevant messages – and don’t try to hide why the message was sent – report positive responses from their customers.

 Another myth about browse abandonment is that the GDPR rules for the EU have effectively outlawed the practice.
 The concern is that a browse abandonment message is equivalent to a newsletter and requires explicit consent.
-Because browse abandonment messages are specific, personalized emails based on the actions of a browsing session, they do not fall into the same category.
+Because browse abandonment emails are specific, personalized messages based on the actions of a browsing session, they do not fall into the same category.

 You are sending these messages to a person who has an existing relationship with your brand (after all, to send a browse abandonment email you need to have the shopper’s email address).
-Browse abandonment emails are a legitimate marketing activity.
+Browse abandonment emails are a legitimate marketing activity and a great addition to your email marketing strategy.